Pricing

 Central banks

 Central banks are the primary regulators and guardians of a country's monetary policy.
 They influence interest rates and control the money supply, impacting their home currency's value.
 Central banks intervene in the forex market to stabilise or manipulate their currency's exchange rate.
+Such interventions often involve buying or selling US dollars to influence the value of the domestic currency.

 Corporations and businesses

-How we helped our forex client💡
+How we helped our forex client

 Learn more